urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 43. The Cat and the Fox
-> **Target Words**: `anxiety, army, billion, carve, consult, emergency, fortune, guarantee, hike, initial, intense, lend, peak, potential, pride, proof, quit, spin, tiny, tutor`
+> `anxiety, army, billion, carve, consult, emergency, fortune, guarantee, hike, initial, intense, lend, peak, potential, pride, proof, quit, spin, tiny, tutor`

 One day, a cat hiked on a mountain.
 When he reached the peak, he met a fox.
 They began talking about how they get away from their enemies.